rus9384/TPT2/essence.clicker/README.md

 Tired of buying essence manually or think workers do it too slowly?
 Then this script is for you: it buys essence for you, much faster than you'd do it with workers.

+Make sure that you are on the second floor of the Workshop and that the Essence tab is selected.

 To limit the amount of essence you want to buy, set that number to the variable `limit`.
 If you want it to buy as much as you can afford, set `limit = -1`.

 If you want it to buy only essence from the currently opened element tab, press `z` while the workshop is open.
 If you want it to buy essence of all elements, press `a` while the workshop is open.

+To stop the script manually, press `a` or `z` again, or quit the Workshop.

 ## Requirements